 We will use the latest commands in Stata and learn theoretical and practical insights that transfer across software packages.

-This course is a hands-on course with approximately 2 hours of instructor-led software demonstrations and approximately 2 hours of guided exercises.
-You should bring a laptop with a recent version of Stata installed (release 13 or 14, SE or MP will do).
+This is a hands-on course with instructor-led software demonstrations and guided exercises.
+You should use a computer with a recent version of Stata installed (release 13 or later).

 1. Causal effects